"The Champion of Kirkwall was an archmage without peer, a god among mortal men.

 - Also in the Dresden Files is the Archive, a little girl who knows absolutely everything that the human race has ever learned.
 She's been shown as powerful enough to hold off fallen angels, literally with one hand, using only the latent magic present in her 12 year-old body.

 - Also a candidate for the title is Cowl, a villain explicitly stated to be Senior Council-class in terms of power.
-He may or may not have at one time been the apprentice of Heinrich Kemmler, a (now mercifully deceased) Evil Sorcerer referred to as a "black magic messiah who took the whole White Council'' (as in the Merlin, the Senior Council, the Wardens, Simon Petrovich's brute squad and every non-evil magic user in the known world, down to kitchen-witches and fortune-tellers) to take down.
+He may or may not have at one time been the apprentice of Heinrich Kemmler, a (now mercifully deceased) Evil Sorcerer referred to as a "black magic messiah who took the whole White Council'' (as in the Merlin, the Senior Council, the Wardens, Simon Petrovich's brute squad and every non-evil magic user with any combat capabilities) to take down.

 - For a non-human candidate, we have the Eldest Gruff.
 He is a 5 foot tall anthro-billy goat.
 But he is the top assassin for the Summer Court, wears three purple shawls he took from the dead Senior Council members he beat, and killed the the host of a Fallen Angel with so little effort it was described to be like swatting away a pesky fly.
 And Titania, Queen of the Summer Court, sent him to kill Harry.